CMA-ES: Performance in practice

 In contrast to most other evolutionary algorithms, the CMA-ES is, from the user's perspective, quasi-parameter-free.
 The user has to choose an initial solution point, $m_0\in\mathbb{R}^n$, and the initial step-size, $\sigma_0>0$.
 Optionally, the number of candidate samples λ (population size) can be modified by the user in order to change the characteristic search behavior (see above) and termination conditions can or should be adjusted to the problem at hand.

-The CMA-ES has been empirically successful in hundreds of applications and is considered to be useful in particular on non-convex, non-separable, ill-conditioned, multi-modal or noisy objective functions.
-One survey of Black-Box optimizations found it outranked 31 other optimization algorithms, performing especially strong on "difficult functions" or larger dimensional search spaces.
+The CMA-ES has been empirically successful in various applications and is considered to be particularly useful on non-convex, non-separable, ill-conditioned, multi-modal or noisy objective functions.
+One survey of Black-Box optimizations found it outranked 31 other optimization algorithms, performing especially strongly on "difficult functions" or larger-dimensional search spaces.

 The search space dimension ranges typically between two and a few hundred.
 Assuming a black-box optimization scenario, where gradients are not available (or not useful) and function evaluations are the only considered cost of search, the CMA-ES method is likely to be outperformed by other methods in the following conditions: